PortNumber53/agent-thing/frontend/README.md

 npm run cf-dev    # wrangler dev --config wrangler.jsonc
 ```

 The Cloudflare deployment reads `VITE_BACKEND_HOST` from `wrangler.jsonc` vars (defaults to `agent.dev.portnumber53.com`).
 Update that value per environment so the SPA talks to the correct backend.
+The Go API serves the built assets from `/public`.